Conio/conio.github.io/docs/Features/TransferService/Transfer.md

 - transfer id: the existing transfer quotation identifier used to execute and finalize the transfer quotation
 - crypto request: the crypto signature used to validate the transfer quotation
-- wait until paid: prevent the service to complete until the swap is not in `paid` status (or in another end status, like `finalized` or `error`)
+- wait until paid: prevent the service to complete until the transfer is not in `paid` status (or in another end status, like `finalized` or `error`)

 ## Result
 ---